-For additional information regarding Brazilian organic rules, please access: http://www.agricultura.gov.br/assuntos/sustentabilidade/organicos
+For additional information regarding Brazilian organic rules, please access:Error!
+Hyperlink reference not valid.

-ANVISA's Requirements for Processed Food and Beverage Products:
+ANVISA's Requirements for Processed Food and Beverage Products

 ANVISA establishes the procedures for registration and exemption of registration for imported food products that fall under the regulatory authority of the Ministry of Health.
 The objectives of these rules are to provide guidance to importers and to improve ANVISA's efficiency in coordinating public health actions on imported food products.